damianc/hot-generator/README.md

 ### `last()` method

-The last() method receives the last known value returned from any instance of a generator.
+The last() method of `HotGenerator` receives the last known value returned from any instance of a generator.

 ```
 var hotNums = new HotGenerator(function* () {